hmcts/opal-frontend/src/app/components/govuk/govuk-notification-banner/readme.md

 ---

-This `README.md` provides an overview of how to use and configure the `govuk-notification-banner` component to display important messages or alerts in your application【178†source】.
+This `README.md` provides an overview of how to use and configure the `govuk-notification-banner` component to display important messages or alerts in your application.